Hyundai Green City

-The Hyundai Green City (hangul:현대 그린시티) is a heavy-duty bus manufactured by the truck & bus division of Hyundai.
-Based on the Hyundai Aero City, it primarily available as short-body city bus and tourist buses.
+The Hyundai Green City (hangul:현대 그린시티), previously the Hyundai Global 900 is a heavy-duty bus manufactured by the truck & bus division of Hyundai.
+Based on the Hyundai Aero City, it is primarily available as short-body city buses and tourist buses.

-The Global 900's main competitors with the Kia AM, Daewoo BS090 and Daewoo BM090.
+The Global 900's main competitors are the Kia AM, Daewoo BS090 and Daewoo BM090.

-First Generation (CY) 2002-2010
+First Generation (CY) 2002–2010

 The First Generation Hyundai Global 900 was introduced in 2002.

-Global 900 (August 2002-October 2004)
+Global 900 (August 2002–October 2004)

 The Global 900 was launched in 2002 with two engine options, the diesel version is powered by Mercedes Benz OM906LA and Hyundai C6AB for the CNG version.